 The most common complaints about this knife are that the edge loses its sharpness after a few months, it’s too expensive (then why did you buy it?), the 6-inch blade is too small, or it’s too heavy.

-All of these are valid concerns, but the price is the price, so if you think it’s too expensive, don’t buy it, I prefer 6-inches over 8-inches, and I prefer a more substantial knife because it feels more durable.
+All of these are valid concerns, but the price is the price, so if you think it’s too expensive, don’t buy it.
+I prefer 6-inches over 8-inches in many situations.
+And, I prefer a more substantial knife because it feels more durable.
 Edge retention is entirely dependent on how you use your knife and what types of food you cut.
 Every knife, no matter what, will dull over time.
 A simple solution is to pick up a cheap hand-held sharpener and run the blade through it any time it starts to feel dull.

 If you’re looking for a chef’s knife for under $100, the best one you can buy is the Wusthof Classic 6-inch Chef’s Knife.

 Besides all the reasons I stated above, the Classic collection is Wusthof’s best-seller, so if you enjoy this chef’s knife, you can build on it with other great knives from the same collection like a Classic Santoku knife.